Creator Terms Conditions

 10. Hyperlinks

-10 You must not link to any material using or by means of the Services that would, if it were made available through the Services, breach the provisions of this Policy.
+10. You must not link to any material using or by means of the Services that would, if it were made available through the Services, breach the provisions of this Policy.

-11. Restraint of Trade During the duration of the contract you will not provide similar ongoing services as to the services you are providing on the branded app provided.
-This includes joining another branded sports and fitness app, and or an alternative technology development company.
+During the duration of the contract you will not provide similar ongoing services as to the services you are providing on the branded app provided.
+This includes joining another branded content commerce platform, and or an alternative technology development company.

-12. Harmful software
+12. Harmful Software

-12.2 The Content must not contain or consist of, and you must not promote, distribute or execute by means of the Services, any software, programs, routines, applications or technologies that will or may have a material negative effect upon the performance of a computer or introduce material security risks to a computer.
+12.1 The Content must not contain or consist of, and you must not promote, distribute or execute by means of the Services, any viruses, worms, spyware, adware or other harmful or malicious software, programs, routines, applications or technologies.12.2 The Content must not contain or consist of, and you must not promote, distribute or execute by means of the Services, any software, programs, routines, applications or technologies that will or may have a material negative effect upon the performance of a computer or introduce material security risks to a computer.

 By accepting these terms you agree to the terms here by set out, and agree that you are clear on all related to the minimum term and launching of your app.

-The parties have indicated their acceptance of this Agreement and the schedule below by executing it below.
-SIGNED BY Ben Camara on ,
+EXECUTIONThe parties have indicated their acceptance of this Agreement and the schedule below by executing it below.

-duly authorized for and on behalf of the Provider]: Remote Coach Signed:
+SIGNED BY Ben Camara on , duly authorized for and on behalf of the Provider: Remote Coach Signed: ____________________________

 SIGNED BY: Accepted by named individual accepting the terms, and launching their app and platform.